-PSY 100 Introduction to Psychology.3(PSY 100 is a prerequisite for all other courses in psychology)PSY 200 Statistical Methods in Psychology.3PSY 300 Research Methods in Psychology4 Experimental Psychology chosen from the following 6 PSY 330 Neuropsychology (3) PSY 332 Perception (3) PSY 334 Animal Behavior (3) PSY 430 History and Systems in Psychology (3) PSY 432 Memory, Language and Cognition (3) Developmental/Social Psychology chosen from the following 6 PSY 210 Life Span Developmental Psychology (3), or PSY 310 Psychology of Children and Adolescents (3) (Choose Psy 210 or Psy 310 to meet 3 hours of this requirement.)
-PSY 312 Psychology of Exceptional Individuals (3) PSY 410 Social Psychology (3) Clinical Psychology chosen from the following PSY 320 Abnormal Psychology (3) PSY 324 Conditioning and Behavior Modification (3) PSY 420 Theories of Personality (3) PSY 422 Psychological Testing and Evaluation (3) PSY 424 Theory and Practice in Counseling (3) Electives in approved psychology courses Student Portfolio 0 Exit Examination0
+PSY 100 Introduction to Psychology PSY 334 Animal Behavior (3) PSY 430 History and Systems in Psychology (3) PSY 432 Memory, Language and Cognition (3) Developmental/Social Psychology chosen from the following 6 PSY 210 Life Span Developmental Psychology (3), or PSY 310 Psychology of Children and Adolescents (3) (Choose Psy 210 or Psy 310 to meet 3 hours of this requirement.)
+PSY 312 Psychology of Exceptional Individuals (3) PSY 410 Social Psychology (3) Clinical Psychology chosen from the following 6 PSY 320 Abnormal Psychology (3) PSY 326 Health Psychology (3) PSY 324 Conditioning and Behavior Modification (3) PSY 420 Theories of Personality (3) PSY 422 Psychological Testing and Evaluation (3) PSY 424 Theory and Practice in Counseling (3) Electives in approved psychology courses Student Portfolio Exit Examination

 To help the student review and integrate her study of psychology, the requirements for a major in psychology include the successful completion of a Student Portfolio in Psychology to be compiled by each student, demonstrating her competency in the following areas: (1) knowledge base; (2) ethics; (3) communication skills; (4) information gathering skills; (5) research and analytical methods; (6) interpersonal skills; and (7) practical application.
-The Psychology Exit Examination.
+The Psychology Portfolio requires the successful completion of a Psychology Exit Examination.
 The Psychology Exit Examination is normally taken during the semester immediately preceding graduation.

-While the Student Portfolio in Psychology and the Psychology Exit Examination do not generate hours of credit, the successful completion of both the Student Portfolio and passing the Exit Examination are required in order to complete a major in psychology.
+completion of both the Student Portfolio and passing the Exit Examination are required in order to complete a major in psychology.